 Eliminate the obstacles with e-invoicing

-For AP departments struggling with the matching process, the solution that makes the most sense is a combination of e-invoicing and a cloud-based approval workflow Saas solution, one that is easily configurable, easy to learn, and needs little IT involvement.
+For AP departments struggling with the matching process, the solution that makes the most sense is a combination of e-invoicing and a cloud-based approval workflow SaaS solution, one that is easily configurable, easy to learn, and needs little IT involvement.

-During the implementation stage, the service provider is given all of the company’s matching rules and PO and receiving data and then integrates them in the SaaS-based automated matching system which, in turn, works in conjunction with your ERP or AP system.
+During the implementation stage, the service provider is given all of the company’s matching rules and PO and receiving data and then integrates them into the SaaS-based automated matching system which, in turn, works in conjunction with your ERP or AP system.

 3 steps to ensure accuracy in a 3-way match